 Friction and Inflammation

-inflammatory drugs (NSAIDs), and preserving or improving joint fluid quality (often with glucosamine, chondroitin, or other
+and preserving or improving joint fluid quality (often with glucosamine, chondroitin, or other nutritional supplements).

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-chemical reactions that results in inflammation).
+series of chemical reactions that results in inflammation).
 There are two forms of the enzyme that NSAIDs can

 interfere with, cyclooxygenase 1 and cyclooxygenase 2 (COX1 and COX2).
-COX1 is present in many tissues and participates in normal
+COX1 is present in many tissues and

-significant potential for the development of adverse reactions such as gastrointestinal ulceration.
-The effectiveness of aspirin
+is a significant potential for the development of adverse reactions such as gastrointestinal ulceration.
+The

-aspirin, and appears to be relatively COX2 specific.
-Carprofen has a very low incidence of causing intestinal or stomach
+than aspirin, and appears to be relatively COX2 specific.
+Carprofen has a very low incidence of causing intestinal or

 We prescribe carprofen for arthritic pain and for pain associated with trauma.
 Carprofen is given twice daily.